RezBuilds/sovereign/README.md

    CookieAuthentication 1
    CookieAuthFileGroupReadable 1
    ```
-4. Check what your Bitcoin Core user name is
+4. Check what your Bitcoin Knots user name is
    ```bash copy
    ps -eo user,group,comm |egrep 'bitcoind|bitcoin-qt' |awk '{print "Bitcoin user: " $1}'
    ```
-5. Now add your Bitcoin Core user name to your Tor group.
+5. Now add your Bitcoin Knots user name to your Tor group.
 For example my command would be ```sudo usermod -a -G debian-tor rez``` as my Bitcoin user name is rez.
    ```bash copy
    sudo usermod -a -G debian-tor <user name found from above command>
    ```